Gabe3925/webdev/w03/d01/ASSIGNMENT_FILES/ruby_powered_shopping_spree.md

 ## The Ruby Powered Shopping Spree

 ####Background:
 Early this morning, Peter Lai went on a shopping spree with a powerful new credit card.
-You are his accountant.
+You are his accountant, and must make the appropriate changes to the `shopping_db` database using Ruby's 'pg' gem.

 __Step 1:__